frellwan/TensorFlow-2.0/Course1/README.md

-## Course 1: Introduction to TensorFlow for Artificial Intelligence, Machine Learning, and Deep Learning
+## Course 1: Introduction to TensorFlow

 ### Learning Objectives
 - Understand the basics of TensorFlow.